 ELG: Explore the natural world around them, making observations and drawing pictures of animals and plants.
-Know some similarities and differences between the natural world around them, including the seasons and changing states of matter.
+Know some similarities and differences between the natural world around them and contrasting environments, drawing on their experiences and what has been read in class.
+Understand some important processes and changes in the natural world around them, including the seasons and changing states of matter.